ontocord/kawa/README.md

 # License

 - The source code authored by Ontocord LLC and contributed by contributors of this project is licensed under Apache 2.0.
-- The TurkuNLP sample data is based on OSCAR and mc4.
-See the information uder turkunlp_data for more details.
 - The ontology data is derived from Conceptnet, Yago, wordnet, and Wikiann and is mostly licensed under a CC license.

 ## Yago